At Paris Fashion Week, coronavirus and climate change dominated the conversation

 Then there was a slew of showstopping gowns and party dresses.
 Alexander McQueen offered a ballooning black tulle and sparkling embroidery dress, while Givenchy went monochrome with a tailored top and feathered full skirt.

-Slender Balenciaga event dresses were top-to-toe -- with the gown, shoes, gloves and leggings all combined in one piece.
+Slender Balenciaga event dresses were top-to-toe -- literally, with the gown, shoes, gloves and leggings all combined in one piece.
 Loewe transformed a neo-classical gown into devil-may-care daywear, fit for Alice's adventures traipsing after a white rabbit.